-Members get as many prescriptions as needed with the monthly fee, and the medicines are delivered to their doorstep, free of charge.
+Members get as many prescriptions as needed, and the medicines are delivered to their doorstep, free of charge.
 This is a great option for those of you paying any more than $5 out of pocket for prescriptions each month.
-It’s also got the added convenience of doing everything online without having to visit the pharmacy.
+It’s also got the added convenience of using Amazon Pharmacy online without having to visit a brick-and-mortar location.

 Amazon RxPass costs just $5/month for Prime members.